kokiikeda/homepage/content/about/index.md

 showpagemeta = false
 +++

-I am studying psychology.
+I am studying psychology, currently at Chukyo University in Nagoya, Japan.
 This website serves as an introduction to my research field as well as random thoughts I have on various topics, mainly related to my research.